payu-india/CMS-Chatbot/docs/IOS Mobile SDK/ios-core-sdk/ios-coresdk-seamless-integration.md

   description: ''
 ---
 > ❗️ Before you begin
 >
-> - To download iOS SDK through CocoaPod, refer to CocoaPods Integration.
+> * To download iOS SDK through CocoaPod, refer to CocoaPods Integration.
-> - Run the sample app:
+> * Run the sample app:\
 >   i.
-Download latest SDK version and unzip it.
+Download latest SDK version and unzip it.\
 >   ii.
 Unzip Release-Universal, now drag and drop the content of unzipped file into Sample App

 ***